Immune Thrombocytopenia in Children

 - Blood in the urine or bowel movements

-- Heavy menstrual bleeding in adolescents
+- Heavy menstrual bleeding in adolescent girls

 How is immune thrombocytopenia diagnosed?